AAPF STAFF

 Director of Operations, Facilities & Administration

-A Brooklyn native, Yvonne Davenport-Perkins has worked in the education, health & wellness, and DEI industries over the past 20+ years.
+A Brooklyn native, she has worked in the education, health & wellness, and DEI industries over the past 20+ years.
 Her experience and expertise focuses on operations, project management, human resource administration, strategic planning, and workforce development.
-As a coach and consultant, Yvonne’s work centered on creating authentic, inclusive, and equitable environments both in and out of the workplace.
+Her work has centered on creating authentic, inclusive, and equitable environments both in and out of the workplace.
 She received her Bachelor of Arts in English Literature and Psychology from Bernard N. Baruch College (CUNY).
+She is honored to be part of such a talented, dedicated, and knowledgeable team and looks forward to further spreading AAPF's message.

 Kevin Minofu